 To Those Who Agree with BDTI’s Mission to Improve Governance In Japan

 BDTI is regulated by the Japanese government.
-I intentionally created BDTI in 2009 as a non-profit and later obtained special government certification that its director training activities serve the “public interest”, to create the most eminently “supportable” platform for spreading governance best practices and the custom of director training in Japan.
-Especially after I proposed the Corporate Governance Code to the government in 2013 (which requires director training), I believed that this format would make it easy for Japanese institutional investors to support our activities, in view of their responsibilities under the Stewardship Code and their proclaimed dedication to ESG and sustainability.
+I intentionally created BDTI in 2009 as a non-profit and later obtained special government certification that its director training activities serve the “public interest”, in order to create the most eminently “supportable” platform for spreading governance best practices and the custom of director training in Japan at a reasonable cost.
+Especially after I successfully proposed the Corporate Governance Code to the government in 2013 (which requires director training), I believed that this format would make it easy for Japanese institutional investors to support our activities, in view of their responsibilities under the Stewardship Code and their proclaimed dedication to ESG and sustainability.
 After all, the quality of “G” (the board) is the pillar that ensures whether “E” and “S” will create value for shareholders, stakeholders, and society over the long term, rather than simply as reactive PR.

-However, during the past 12 years, not a single large Japanese investing institution has supported BDTI in any way, despite many meetings.
+However, during the past 12 years, not a single large Japanese investing institution has supported BDTI’s director training activities in any way, despite many meetings.
 Instead, 99% of BDTI’s donations have come from foreign asset managers and institutions, including some of the most respected investing organizations in the world.

-Until such time as major Japanese institutions “walk the talk” about ESG and sustainability, we would greatly appreciate it if you or your institution could consider making a donation to BDTI.
+Until such time as major Japanese institutions “walk the talk” about ESG and sustainability, we would greatly appreciate it if others could consider making a donation to BDTI.
 I believe that the training activities BDTI has conducted for many years, as well as my own personal advocacy efforts, have had a positive impact on Japan’s equity market and economy, and hope to be able to continue and grow our activities.